How to Use AI to Take Meeting Notes and Boost Productivity

 But meetings don’t deserve a bad rap.
 Creating a suitable virtual meeting environment and providing the right tools allows you to focus on a quality over quantity work culture and get more done during your weekly calls.

-Align employees on key takeaways and avoid subjectivity
+2. Align team members on key takeaways

 Since Fellow generates your meeting notes, you reduce the risk of subjective interpretations and miscommunication.
 But the organizer or moderator should still review notes immediately after the call to remove errors and confusing sentences.